 For the Automotive Service Technology 1 and 2 programs, the admission requirements include:

-- 1. Complete an LTC online application

-- 2. Take the TABE, if required

-- 3. Meet with a career advisor

-- 4. Confer with the program faculty or department chairperson prior to actual enrollment
+- 1. Complete an LTC online application - 2.
+Take the basic skills examination, if required - 3.
+Meet with a career advisor - 4.
+Confer with the program faculty or department chairperson prior to actual enrollment

 TEST OF ADULT BASIC EDUCATION (TABE)